 Takeaway.com's performance, success and ability to fulfil its strategic objectives are substantially dependent on retaining its current executives, members of its management and key personnel, who are experienced in the markets and the businesses in which it operates.
 In particular, Takeaway.com is dependent on the skills and experience of Takeaway.com's founder and current Chief Executive Officer ("CEO"), Jitse Groen, who plays a key role in setting Takeaway.com's and, following the Combination, will play a key role in the Combined Group's strategic direction.
-But an unexpected departure of Takeaway.com's Chief Financial Officer ("CFO") and, following the Combination, the Combined Group's Co-Chief Operating Officer ("Co-COO"), Brent Wissink, or, following the Combination, of the Combined Group's Chief Financial Officer, Paul Harrison, or of Takeaway.com's Chief Operating Officer ("COO") and, following the Combination, the Combined Group's Co-Chief Operating Officer, Jörg Gerbig, could also have a material adverse effect on Takeaway.com and the Combined Group's business operations.
+But an unexpected departure of Takeaway.com's Chief Financial Officer ("CFO") and, following the Combination, the Combined Group's Co-Chief Operating Officer, Paul Harrison, or of Takeaway.com's Chief Operating Officer ("COO") and, following the Combination, the Combined Group's Co-Chief Operating Officer, Jörg Gerbig, could also have a material adverse effect on Takeaway.com and the Combined Group's business operations.
 Furthermore, Takeaway.com, Just Eat and the Combined Group's results of operations depend upon their personnel's experience with, and knowledge of, local markets, IT trends and their own IT systems.